Why is the strength of an elastomeric polymer network so low?: Results

-Define stress S by the force in the current state divided by the cross-sectional area in the undeformed state.
-Define stretch $\lambda$ by the current length of the simulation cell in the stretching direction divided by the length of the undeformed simulation cell.
-The stress-stretch curve predicted by the simulation goes up, peaks, and declines (Fig.2a).
+Define stress, S, by the force in the current state divided by the cross-sectional area in the undeformed state.
+Define stretch, $\lambda$, by the current length of the simulation cell in the stretching direction divided by the length of the undeformed simulation cell.
+The stress-stretch curve predicted by the simulation goes up, peaks, and declines (Fig.~2(a)).
 We identify the strength by the peak stress, which is $\sim21$ MPa.
 This strength is $\sim200$ times lower than the strength of our quartic bond, which is $4.4$ GPa.
+The numerical ratio between peak stress and bond-strength scale does not depend on the specific coarse-grained bond potential and scission criterion, as it scales the peak stress and bond-strength by the same amount.
 This prediction of a large reduction in strength is consistent with numerous experimental results.
 For example, a representative value of the experimentally measured strength of natural rubber is $\sim20$ MPa~\citep{wang2023research}, which is $\sim500$ times lower than the strength of C-C covalent bond ($\sim10$ GPa)~\citep{yang2019polyacrylamide}.
 Throughout the stretching process, only a small fraction of strands and crosslinks break (Fig.~\ref{fig:reg_hist_b}).
 Even at the peak stress, which is attained at a stretch of $\lambda = 5$, less than $5\%$ of the strands and less than $2\%$ of the crosslinks in the network break.